typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

 themselves: just as t1 ≡ t2 implies t1 <: t2, so r ≡ₘ q implies r <:ₘ
 q.

-Scala doesn't understand the notion of method equivalence we've defined above, though.
-So you can't, say, implement an abstract method in a subclass using an equivalent form, at least directly; you have to `override` the Scala way, and call the alternative form yourself, if that's what you want.
+Scala doesn’t understand the notion of method equivalence we’ve defined above, though.
+So you can’t, say, implement an abstract method in a subclass using an equivalent form, at least directly; you have to `override` the Scala way, and call the alternative form yourself, if that’s what you want.

 I do confess to one oddity in my terminology: **the method that has more specific type is *the more general method*.** I hope the example